Suicide in Children and Teens

 No. 10; Updated June 2018

 Suicides among young people continue to be a serious problem.
-Each year in the U.S., thousands of teenagers commit suicide.
-Suicide is the third leading cause of death for 15-to-24-year-olds, and the sixth leading cause of death for 5-to-14-year-olds.
+Suicide is the second leading cause of death for children, adolescents, and young adults age 15-to-24-year-olds.

 Depression and suicidal feelings are treatable mental disorders.
-The child or adolescent needs to have his or her illness recognized and diagnosed, and appropriate treatment plans developed.
-When parents are in doubt whether their child has a serious problem, a psychiatric examination can be very helpful.
+The child or adolescent needs to have his or her illness recognized and diagnosed, and appropriately treated with a comprehensive treatment plan.

 - withdrawal from friends, family, and regular activities